DetectiveKiko/Random_Scripts/README.md

-These are some random scripts that i have written in different languages
+These are some random scripts that i have written in different languages.
+Each language has a variety of different scripts.